Windows 11 Update Stuck at 100? Here’s What to do to Fix it

-- Windows Insider Preview has already made the Windows 11 preview build available for download.
+- The Windows Insider Preview has already made the newest Windows 11 preview build available for download.

 - The question on the lips of many users is how long does this new OS installation take?

 - If your Windows 11 download is stuck at 100, check out how to fix it.

 - There are a few elements that need to be set up properly before starting the OS upgrade process.

 Ever since Microsoft announced that it would be releasing a new operating system – Windows 11 in the fall, users have become increasingly intrigued and interested.